walt-port/prod-e/README.md

 1. **RDS DB Subnet Group Requirement**: AWS requires RDS instances to have subnet groups spanning at least two AZs, even for single-AZ database deployments.
 We resolved this by adding a second private subnet in us-west-2b.

-2. **PostgreSQL Reserved Words**: 'admin' is a reserved word in PostgreSQL and cannot be used as a master username.
-We changed this to 'dbadmin'.

-3. **Private Subnet Internet Access**: ECS tasks in private subnets couldn't access ECR to pull Docker images.
+2. **Private Subnet Internet Access**: ECS tasks in private subnets couldn't access ECR to pull Docker images.
 We fixed this by adding a NAT Gateway to provide internet access for resources in private subnets.

-4. **Container Health Check Configuration**: The ECS task definition health check used curl, which wasn't available in the container.
+3. **Container Health Check Configuration**: The ECS task definition health check used curl, which wasn't available in the container.
 We changed it to use a Node.js script instead.

-5. **ALB Health Check Path**: The ALB target group was checking the root path ('/') instead of the dedicated health endpoint.
+4. **ALB Health Check Path**: The ALB target group was checking the root path ('/') instead of the dedicated health endpoint.
 We updated it to use the '/health' endpoint.

-6. **Test Environment Isolation**: Initial test failures occurred due to shared state between tests.
+5. **Test Environment Isolation**: Initial test failures occurred due to shared state between tests.
 We resolved this by implementing proper test isolation using Jest's `beforeEach` and `afterEach` hooks, ensuring each test starts with a clean state.

-7. **Mock Database Connections**: Tests were failing intermittently due to improper mocking of PostgreSQL connections.
+6. **Mock Database Connections**: Tests were failing intermittently due to improper mocking of PostgreSQL connections.
 We fixed this by implementing a more robust mocking strategy that properly handles connection states and error scenarios.
 </details>

 ## 📚 Documentation